-Whether they were stranded in Australia, Panama, or the Arctic, numerous cases of "lost European explorers" illustrate that our huge primate brains are singularly ill-equipped to helping us to survive as hunter-gatherers (Henrich 2016).
-We don't innately know, and usually can't individually figure out, how to detoxify plants, fashion tools, make clothing, start fires, or locate water.
-Unlike other animals, we are entirely dependent on learning from other people for our very survival, even for our survival as foragers; as a species, we are addicted to culture-on acquiring a substantial portion of our phenotype by tapping into a large body of non-genetic information that has been filtered and accumulated over generations.
-This process, termed cumulative cultural evolution, creates a storehouse in the form of strategies, attentional biases, motivations, tastes and cognitive heuristics that are necessary for us to accomplish even the basics of survival (e.g., finding food), which most other species manage with little to no cultural input (Dean et al. 2014; Henrich 2016).
-Without access to this non-genetic inheritance, we are virtually helpless.
-While many species rely on social learning to some degree, little or no cumulative cultural evolution has been found outside of the genus Homo (Henrich & Tennie 2017; St Clair et al. 2018).
+Whether they were stranded in Australia, Panama, or the Arctic, numerous cases of lost European explorers illustrate that our huge primate brains are profoundly ill-equipped for helping us to survive as hunter-gatherers (Henrich 2016).
+We do not innately know, and usually cannot individually figure out, how to detoxify plants, fashion tools, make clothing, start fires, or locate water.
+Unlike other animals, we are entirely dependent on learning from other people for our very survival, even for our survival as foragers; as a species, we are addicted to culture-that is, to acquiring a substantial portion of our phenotype by tapping into a large body of nongenetic information that has been filtered and accumulated over generations.
+This process, termed cumulative cultural evolution, creates a storehouse in the form of strategies, attentional biases, motivations, tastes, and cognitive heuristics that are necessary for us to accomplish even the basics of survival (e.g., finding food), which most other species manage to do with little to no cultural input (Dean et al. 2014, Henrich 2016).
+Without access to this nongenetic inheritance, we are virtually helpless.
+While many species rely on social learning to some degree, little or no cumulative cultural evolution has been found outside of the genus Homo (Henrich & Tennie 2017, St Clair et al. 2018).
 How can we apply an evolutionary approach to a species that is so heavily reliant on culture?

-Beginning in the 1970s, a few evolutionary researchers began to apply the logic of natural selection to the evolution of our capacities for culture and to think systematically about how to model cultural transmission over generations (Boyd & Richerson 1976; Feldman & Cavalli-Sforza 1976).
-The evolutionary framework that blossomed from these intellectual roots can be partitioned into three categories of inquiry: (1) the genetic evolution of our species' capacities for culture, (2) cultural evolution and the emergence of institutions, and (3) the process of culture-gene coevolution.
+Beginning in the 1970s, a few evolutionary researchers began to apply the logic of natural selection to the evolution of our capacities for culture and to think systematically about how to model cultural transmission over generations (Boyd & Richerson 1976, Feldman & Cavalli-Sforza 1976).
+The evolutionary framework that blossomed from these intellectual roots can be partitioned into three categories of inquiry: (a) the genetic evolution of our species' capacities for culture, (b) cultural evolution and the emergence of institutions, and (c) the process of culture-gene coevolution.